carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 > addition to its own file system and has to get booted up in the same way
 > a computer would.
 > A container is considered a lightweight version of a virtual machine;
-> underneath, the container is using the Linux kernel and simply has some
+> underneath, the container is (usually) using the Linux kernel and simply has some
-> flavor of Linux + the file system inside.
+> flavour of Linux + the filesystem inside.
 {: .callout}

 One final term: while the **container** is an alternative file system layer that you